zeroandoneme/content-localization-modified/README.md

 [![scheduled-workflow](https://github.com/aws-samples/aws-media-insights-content-localization/actions/workflows/scheduled-workflow.yml/badge.svg)](https://github.com/aws-samples/aws-media-insights-content-localization/actions/workflows/scheduled-workflow.yml) [![release-workflow](https://github.com/aws-samples/aws-media-insights-content-localization/actions/workflows/release-workflow.yml/badge.svg)](https://github.com/aws-samples/aws-media-insights-content-localization/actions/workflows/release-workflow.yml)

-# Content Localization on AWS
+# Modified Content Localization on AWS

-Welcome to the Content Localization on AWS project!
+Welcome to the Modified Content Localization on AWS project!
 This project will help you extend the reach of your VOD content by quickly and efficiently creating accurate multi-language subtitles using AWS AI Services.
 You can make manual corrections to the automatically created subtitles and use advanced AWS AI Service customization features to improve the results of the automation for your content domain.
 Content Localization is built on [Media Insights Engine (MIE)](https://github.com/awslabs/aws-media-insights-engine), a framework that helps accelerate the development of serverless applications that process video, images, audio, and text with artificial intelligence services and multimedia services on AWS.

+The modified version of the Content Localization on AWS project provides significant improvement to the original AWS solution by enabling the workflow to be run based on an subtitle file only.
+This modification greatly streamlines the process of creating multi-language subtitles, resulting in a significant reduction of both time and cost by up to 70% from the initial solution {in the previouis solution you were forced to have the video as well}.

 ![Architecture Overview](doc/images/ContentLocalizationArchitectureOverview.png)
 Localization is the process of taking video content that was created for audiences in one geography and transforming it to make it relevant and accessible to audiences in a new geography.
 Creating alternative language subtitle tracks is central to the localization process.
 This application presents a guided experience for automatically generating and correcting subtitles for videos in multiple languages using AWS AI Services.
 The corrections made by editors can be used to customize the results of AWS AI services for future workflows.
 This type of AI/ML workflow, which incorporates user corrections is often referred to as “human in the loop”.